3 systems to make self-learning easier, Mentors to follow on Twitter and Cool Project Ideas for learning

 - Small feedback loops - so you get to create at each level, receive feedback and keep your momentum.

-I'll deliver the curriculum, my lessons and instructions for you to follow via email over the course of next 4 weeks for free.
+I'll deliver the curriculum, my lessons and instructions for you to follow via email over the course of next 8 weeks.
 What more - each of these emails is just a 3-minute read!